Mills College at Northeastern University: Admissions

 For much of its time as an independent institution, admission to Mills was selective.
 As the college began encountering financial difficulties, admission became less selective, with acceptance rates hovering around the 75% mark.
 In preparation for the Northeastern merger, Mills stopped accepting admission applications in 2021.
 Post-merger, Mills College at Northeastern has announced that it plans to accept new applicants for fall 2023 enrollment.

 Accreditation

 Northeastern University is accredited by the New England Commission of Higher Education.
-Northeastern University in Oakland is granted approval to operate under the terms of California Education Code (CEC) section 94890(a)(1) per CEC section 94890(b).
-The Bureau for Private Postsecondary Education (BPPE) determined Northeastern to be in compliance with the requirements of Title 5, California Code of Regulations (CCR) section 7139.
+Northeastern University in Oakland is approved to operate by the State of California.

 Faculty

-Notable Mills faculty have included modernist composer Darius Milhaud; experimental and electronic music composer and performer Pauline Oliveros; contemporary artist Hung Liu; postmodern dance pioneer Anna Halprin; award-winning scholar, filmmaker and activist Susan Stryker; book artist Julie Chen; visual artist and author Ajuan Mance; choreographer and performer Molissa Fenley; experimental musicians/composers/performers Maggi Payne, Chris Brown, Fred Frith, Roscoe Mitchell and James Fei; young adult author Kathryn Reiss; poet and editor Juliana Spahr; computer scientist Ellen Spertus; and artist/photographer Catherine Wagner.
+Notable Mills faculty have included modernist composers Darius Milhaud and Luciano Berio; experimental and electronic music composer and performer Pauline Oliveros; contemporary artist Hung Liu; postmodern dance pioneer Anna Halprin; award-winning scholar, filmmaker and activist Susan Stryker; book artist Julie Chen; visual artist and author Ajuan Mance; choreographer and performer Molissa Fenley; experimental musicians/composers/performers Maggi Payne, Chris Brown, Fred Frith, Roscoe Mitchell and James Fei; young adult author Kathryn Reiss; poet and editor Juliana Spahr; computer scientist Ellen Spertus; and artist/photographer Catherine Wagner.